pocomane/brewed-in-the-apocalypse/bita.md

 another selected playbook.

-The playbook contains a short description of the setting; the scenarist should read them to the players.
+The playbook contains a short description of the setting; the scenarist should read them to the protagonists.
 The setting should have been kept compact by
 purpose: the rest should be defined and discovered during the play.
 However some setting may have more lore details, presented at the very beginning as prose paragraphs.

-Make sure that all the players, as well as the scenarist, have pencils and some white sheets of paper to take notes about anything.
+Make sure that all the players, have pencils and some white sheets of paper to take notes about anything.
 This is particular important for the scenarist to be sure to remember how the important things are connected, however these notes have no effects in the mechanics or the fiction.
-The game status that instead have such effects, is kept in the "Character sheet" managed by each player.
+The game status that instead have such effects, is kept in the "Protagonist sheet" managed by each protagonist.

-Then each player will chose one character from the playbook, and they will copy all the information on their character sheet.
-Like the setting, the characters are described by few sentences, to leave the space for the player to add new details during the game.
+Then each protagonist will chose one character from the playbook, and they will copy all the information on their character sheet.
+Like the setting, the characters are described by few sentences, to leave the space for the protagonist to add new details during the game.
 The playbook contains also the initial goals of the characters, and a description of the initial scene.
-This is meant just kickoff the game, new goals can be selected as soon as the players found something more interesting.
+This is meant just kickoff the game, new goals can be selected as soon as the protagonists found something more interesting.

+We will use the term "Protagonist" for both the players and their controlled player; where this make confusion we will use the term "Protagonist player" for the player, and "Controlled character" or "Protagonist character" or PC for the character.
+Similarly, all the characters in the game that are not controlled by a protagonist, are called "Non protagonist character" or NPC.
+The term s "Controlling player" instead can refer both to a protagonist player when addressed to a PC, or the scenarist when addressed to a NPC.

 In the character sheet there are three type of information relevant both for the fiction and the mechanics; each of them is in the form of one or few words